-Based on data from 1st year survey in the southern part of Kattegat it is concluded that there is no indication of breeding bats on the island Hesselø.
-During spring migration from mid-April to mid-May several bat species occur on Hesselø.
-This indicates some kind of migration in the area, most likely from Zealand to Sweden, but potentially also from Jutland to Sweden.
+Based on data from the 1st year of bat survey in the southern part of Kattegat it is concluded that during spring migration from mid-April to mid-May several bat species occur.
+This indicates some kind of migration in the area, most likely from Jutland to Sweden.

 In late summer and early autumn, in nights with high temperature and low wind speed, bats from Djursland (Jutland) use the southern part of Kattegat for feeding.
 Most likely related to the presence of large insects over the open sea.
-During these nights an increase in bat activity on the island Hesselø is also observed.
-However, the area north of Hesselø, including Hesselø OWF, seem to be outside the range of the feeding for most bats.
-This feeding behaviour seems to be restricted to night with wind speed below 6 m/s and temperatures higher than 16 degrees C.
+This feeding behaviour seems to be restricted to nights with wind speeds below 6 m/s and temperatures higher than 16 C.